erareshide/erareshide.github.io/README.md

 ### How do I use Markdown?
 Check the example blog post, both on the site and in the `_posts` folder.

+### How do I use HTML with Markdown?
+HTML formatting overrides Markdown formatting, so you will have to convert the formatting from Markdown to HTML.

 ### How do I add new blog posts?
 Create new markdown files in the `_posts` folder, making sure to include the header bit between the three lines (`---`).
 The easiest way is to create a copy of the example post I made for you and to edit it.